"Hey, there's a first-time for everything. You might surprise yourself!" a soft inner voice coming straight from my heart.

 The trip to Gili Island is one of the best things that had ever happened to me.
 So, I urge to all the readers to go solo trip at least once in their lifetime and have the wonderful experience.

-There are so many places to explore, some amazing people to meet, and delicious food to try — and only so little time to accomplish it all.
+There are so many places to explore, amazing people to meet, and delicious food to try — and only so little time to accomplish it all.
 So please don’t let others keep you from realizing your dreams.
 Just go for it!

 Happy solo tripping :)